ridlog/testrepo/readme.txt

-git is good and well-tested, and now	i am testing it
+git is good and well-tested, and now	i am testing it , but there is some problem